MicrosoftDocs/architecture-center/docs/guide/aks/aks-high-availability-content.md

 You can persist application state in three levels:

 - The **data records level** stores the data in a database.
 Each database record can replicate across multiple database instances.
-Database records are the dominant form of state persistence, especially using managed cloud databases like [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/#overview).
+Database records are the dominant form of state persistence, especially in managed cloud databases like [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/#overview).

 - The **file system level** typically replicates data files, such as write-ahead logging (WAL) files.
 Most cloud providers offer plugins for their solutions, such as [Azure Files](https://azure.microsoft.com/products/storage/files).